thalesmacena/Todo-List-API/README.md

 This is a small project to demonstrate basic knowledge of Node.JS.
 In it we created a small To Do list API.

 ## Tools Used:
-In this project we use the node's [express server](https://expressjs.com/).
+In this project we use the node's [Express Server](https://expressjs.com/).
 To help refresh the server, [Nodemon](https://nodemon.io/) is also used as a developer dependency

 ## Run the project
 To run the project, download or copy the repository with the command: